jalaldev1122/ai-support-agent/README.md

 ### Modifying AI Behavior
 Adjust the system prompt to change how the AI interacts with users or what information it collects.

-### Styling Changes
-Modify Tailwind classes throughout the components or update the theme in \`tailwind.config.ts\`.

-## Production Considerations

-For a production deployment, consider:
-- Database integration (PostgreSQL, MongoDB, etc.)
-- User authentication and authorization
-- Real-time notifications for support techs
-- Email notifications for ticket updates
-- File attachment support
-- Advanced analytics and reporting
-- Rate limiting for API endpoints
-- Error handling and logging